newrelic/newrelic-node-apollo-server-plugin/docs/metrics.md

 **Operation Name:** The operation name when provided or `<anonymous>`.

-**Deepest Path:** The deepest path resolved (or attempted in the case of a validation error).
+**Deepest Unique Path:** The deepest path included in the selection set of a query where only one field was selected at each level.
 Since operation names may be reused, this helps further determine uniqueness of a given operation.
+See the description on the [transactions](./transactions.md#deepest-unique-path) page for more details.

 ## Field Resolve Metrics